chi-kaichen/UP-ShadowGAN/README.md

 # Acknowledgments
-Code is implemented based on https://github.com/xw-hu/Mask-ShadowGAN. metric is implemented based on
+Code is implemented based on https://github.com/xw-hu/Mask-ShadowGAN.

+Metric is implemented based on An underwater color image quality evaluation metric and https://github.com/imfing/CEIQ.